reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/applications/c8y_applications_createHostedApplication.md

   -M, --noColor                    Don't use colors when displaying log entries on the console
-      --noLog                      Disables the activity log for the current command --noProxy                    Ignore the proxy settings -o, --output string              Output format i.e. table, json, csv, csvheader (default "table") --outputFile string          Save JSON output to file (after select/view) --outputFileRaw string       Save raw response to file (before select/view)
+      --noLog                      Disables the activity log for the current command --noProxy                    Ignore the proxy settings -n, --nullInput                  Don't read the input (stdin).
+Useful if using in shell for/while loops -o, --output string              Output format i.e. table, json, csv, csvheader (default "table") --outputFile string          Save JSON output to file (after select/view) --outputFileRaw string       Save raw response to file (before select/view)